corda/corda/docs/source/threat-model/corda-threat-model.md

 The connecting node authenticates the NetworkMap servers using their public certificates, to ensure the identity of these servers is correct.

-All data received from the NetworkMap is digitally signed - an attacker attempting to spoof either service would need access to the corresponding private keys.
+All data received from the NetworkMap is digitally signed (in addition to being protected by TLS) - an attacker attempting to spoof the Network Map would need to acquire both private TLS keys, and the private NetworkMap signing keys.

 The Doorman and NetworkMap signing keys are stored inside a (Hardware Security Module (HSM) with strict security controls (network separation and physical